akka/alpakka/docs/src/main/paradox/mongodb.md

 ### Update

-We can update documents with a Source of @scaladoc[DocumentUpdate](akka.stream.alpakka.mongodb.DocumentUpdate) which is a filter and a update definition.
+We can update documents with a Source of @scaladoc[DocumentUpdate](akka.stream.alpakka.mongodb.DocumentUpdate) which is a filter and an update definition.
 Use either @scala[@scaladoc[MongoSink.updateOne](akka.stream.alpakka.mongodb.scaladsl.MongoSink$)]@java[@scaladoc[MongoSink.updateOne](akka.stream.alpakka.mongodb.javadsl.MongoSink$)] or @scala[@scaladoc[MongoSink.updateMany](akka.stream.alpakka.mongodb.scaladsl.MongoSink$)]@java[@scaladoc[MongoSink.updateMany](akka.stream.alpakka.mongodb.javadsl.MongoSink$)] if the filter should target one or many documents.

 Scala